Terms and conditions

 1.2 In these General Terms and Conditions, ”Product(s)” means the products that Supplier undertakes to deliver to Buyer under an Agreement, as defined in clause 1.3.

-1.3 In these General Terms and Conditions, “Agreement(s)” means each and every agreement entered into between Buyer and Supplier regarding the purchase and sale of Products under which these General Terms and Conditions are adopted as applicable.
+1.3 In these General Terms and Conditions, “Agreement(s)” means each and every agreement entered into between the Buyer and the Supplier concerning the purchase and sale of Products under which these General Terms and Conditions are adopted as applicable.
 These General Conditions form an integral part of any such Agreement.

 2 Drawings, descriptions, other documents and software

 2.1 Information about the Product is binding if expressly referred to in the Agreement.
-The information contained in catalogs, prospectuses etc. is approximate.
+The information contained in catalogues, prospectuses etc. is approximate.
 Technical data is provided subject to design changes.

 2.2 Drawings, descriptions, software and other technical documentation provided by one Party to the other Party may not be used for purposes other than those for which they were provided.
-Nor may the material be copied or otherwise reproduced without the consent of the Party that has provided the material.
+Nor may the material be copied or reproduced in any other way without the consent of the Party that has provided the material.

 3.1 If delivery samples have been agreed, these must be carried out at the Buyer's premises at the Buyer's expense, however, not with regard to the Supplier's participation.

-3.2 If the Parties have not agreed on the details of the technical requirements and how the delivery test shall be performed, it shall be performed in accordance with normal practice in the relevant industry in the Supplier's country.
+3.2 If the Parties have not agreed on the details of the technical requirements and how the delivery test shall be performed, the delivery test shall be performed in accordance with normal practice in the relevant industry in the Supplier's country.

-3.4 The Buyer shall always approve the delivery sample, even if there is a deviation from the agreed, if the deviation is not significant for the intended use.
+3.4 The Buyer shall always approve the delivery sample even if there is a deviation from what has been agreed if the deviation is not significant for the intended use.

 3.5 Whether or not the Buyer has approved the delivery sample has no influence on his obligation to pay.